 5. The public transportation system makes it easy to get around

 You certainly won’t need a car to get around New York City.
 You can get across the city relatively easily on the subway or via the city’s bus network.
-The city has ferries and a public bike sharing program too, so you can get some fresh air while exploring your surroundings.
+The city even has ferries and a public bike sharing program too, so you can get some exercise in while exploring your surroundings.

-It’s often quicker to get around on foot than you might think, as parts of the city are quite closely packed.
+It’s often quicker to get around on foot than you might think, as the city is quite closely packed.
 Walking is a great way to get to know New York better, and you can enjoy some cool views along the way.

 6. It attracts an international workforce